Back to all posts

 Meet the Tax-Advantaged Account Types!

-In this context, a “taxable” means that whatever money you put into the account has already been taxed.
-Then as your investments pay out dividends or interest payments, these get taxed, and if your investments increase in value, you are taxed again when you sell the investment based on the amount of growth.
-Thus, these accounts do not have any tax advantages, but do not carry any limit as to how much can be contributed to them each year.
+In this context, a “taxable” account means whatever money you put into the account has already been taxed.
+If your investments pay out dividends or interest payments, these distributions are taxed as ordinary income that year.
+If your investments increase in value and you sell them, you are taxed on any gains you realize upon the sale.
+Thus, these accounts do not have any tax advantages.
+On the bright side, there is no limit on how much money you may put into them each year.

-The most common tax-deferred accounts are Traditional IRAs and Traditional 401Ks.
-Tax-deferred plans are typically used for retirement savings.
-The money goes into the account pre-tax and you will not be taxed until you withdraw your money.
-This allows for a larger principal contribution, thus more money at work accruing interest.
-Then, once you reach 59.5, you can begin to withdraw the money without any early withdrawal penalties and will be taxed at your ordinary income rate.
+The most common tax-deferred accounts are Traditional IRAs and Traditional 401ks.
+These tax-deferred accounts are typically used for retirement savings.
+The money goes into the account without being taxed at the time of deposit, and you will not be taxed until you withdraw your money.
+This allows for a larger principal contribution, which means more money at work accruing interest.
+Once you reach age 59 1/2, you can begin to withdraw the money without any early withdrawal penalties, and the withdrawn money is taxed at your ordinary income rate.
+These withdrawals are most common after retirement when the person’s taxable income has declined as they are no longer working thus they find themselves in a lower tax bracket.

-Roth IRAs and Roth 401Ks are the most common tax-free accounts.
-These accounts are funded with money you have already been taxed on, but when you make a “qualified withdrawal,” you do not pay any taxes.
-Thus, providing huge benefits to those who anticipate being in a higher tax bracket later in life.
+Roth IRAs and Roth 401ks are the most common tax-free accounts.
+These accounts are funded with money you have already been taxed on, and when you make a “qualified withdrawal,” you do not pay any taxes on the withdrawn amount.
+This provides huge benefits to those who anticipate being in a higher tax bracket later in life.

 Articles you may also like...